-Made with buckwheat flour, cinnamon, ginger, nutmeg and cloves, these gluten-free pumpkin pancakes are filled with all of the flavours of fall.
+Made with buckwheat flour, cinnamon, ginger, nutmeg, and cloves, these gluten-free pumpkin pancakes are filled with all of the flavors of fall.
 Whip up a batch of them this weekend for a festive weekend brunch or batch cook them and freeze them as a simple meal prep idea for a hearty weekday breakfast.

 Although they might be a Canadian staple, pancakes have a bad rap for being an unhealthy breakfast, and to be honest, I’d have to agree.
-Most pancakes are made with refined flours, refined oils and lots of sugar (especially when they are of the boxed variety), so it’s no wonder why they are a less than ideal option.
-With that being said, there is a way to do any recipe well and any recipe poorly, so the good news is there is a way to have you (pan)cake and eat it too!
+Most pancakes are made with refined flour, refined oils, and lots of sugar (especially when they are of the boxed variety), so it’s no wonder why they are a less-than-ideal option.
+With that being said, there is a way to do any recipe well and any recipe poorly, so the good news is there is a way to have your (pan)cake and eat it too!

-I wanted to create a gluten-free pancake using a high quality / unrefined flour, so I turned to my good friend buckwheat flour.
-Buckwheat is such an under-utilized and appreciated grain; it is naturally gluten-free, rich in essential nutrients, rich in resistant fibre and higher in protein content than most other grains.
+I wanted to create a gluten-free pancake using a high-quality / unrefined flour, so I turned to my good friend buckwheat flour.
+Buckwheat is such an under-utilized and appreciated grain; it is naturally gluten-free, rich in essential nutrients, rich in resistant fiber, and higher in protein content than most other grains.
 Although it is less popular in North America, it is a coveted grain in many parts of the world, and in fact the traditional flour for many French crêpe.